Sosobae/AirBnB_clone/README.md

-Project Description

-This is the first part of the AirBnB clone project where we worked on the backend of the project whiles interfacing it with a console application with the help of the cmd module in python.

-Data (python objects) generated are stored in a json file and can be accessed with the help of the json module in python

 Description of the command interpreter:

 The interface of the application is just like the Bash shell except that this has a limited number of accepted commands that were solely defined for the purposes of the usage of the AirBnB website.